• Skip to primary navigation

 You can enjoy it as is with your favorite side as mentioned above, but you can also use it in a variety of dishes.

-For example, cut it up and add it to a salad, put it in a wrap with cabbage and some vegan mayo, have it on a roll with tomato and some vegan slaw, put it in a lettuce wrap with toasted peanuts and bean sprouts, add it to a quinoa bowl with some sauteed veggies such as bell peppers.
+For example, cut up the cooked tempeh and add it to a salad, put it in a wrap with cabbage and some vegan mayo, have it on a roll with tomato and some vegan slaw, put it in a lettuce wrap with toasted peanuts and bean sprouts, for some tasty lettuce wraps, add it to a quinoa bowl with some sauteed veggies such as bell peppers, or add it to a buddha bowl.
+You can even make some tempeh tacos or vegan tacos.

 The options are endless!